zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/sparkline/local-binding.md

 ---
 title: Local binding
-meta_title: How to bind Kendo Chart for PHP to PHP array
+meta_title: How to bind Kendo Sparkline for PHP to PHP array
-meta_description: Learn how to bind Kendo UI Chart for PHP to array of data
+meta_description: Learn how to bind Kendo UI Sparkline for PHP to array of data
-slug: php-chart-local-binding
+slug: php-sparkline-local-binding
 publish: true
-relatedDocs: php-dataviz-ui-chart, php-chart-overview
+relatedDocs: php-dataviz-ui-sparkline, php-sparkline-overview
 ---

 # Local Binding to Array

-This help topic shows how to bind Kendo Chart for PHP to a PHP [array](http://php.net/manual/en/language.types.array.php).
+This help topic shows how to bind Kendo Sparkline for PHP to a PHP [array](http://php.net/manual/en/language.types.array.php).
 This array can be populated from a data base or declared inline (in the page).

 ## Binding to array returned by PDO

 PHP Data Objects ([PDO](http://www.php.net/manual/en/intro.pdo.php)) is an interface for accessing various databases in PHP.
-Here is how to bind Kendo Chart to array returned by PDO.
+Here is how to bind Kendo Sparkline to array returned by PDO.

-First we will configure a Kendo Chart for PHP binding and then we will implement the remote service which will return JSON.
+First we will configure a Kendo Sparkline for PHP binding and then we will implement the remote service which will return JSON.

 > The following demo is using the sample SQLite database shipped with the Kendo UI for PHP demos (**/wrappers/php/sample.db**).